PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-S3.md

 ### Problem with flashing ESP32-S3: Download tool shows `FINISH`, but no green progress bar appeared.`
 Ensure the top left checkbox is checked.
 The top row should be green.
 Ensure the correct COM is selected, and BAUD is set to 460800.
 Then try flashing again.

-### Unable to connect to the ESP32-S3.
+### Unable to connect to the ESP32-S3. e.g. stuck on `Connecting...`

 If you are unable to connect to the ESP32 in step 2 it means the ESP32-S3 either isn't booting up properly, or it isn't properly flashed.

+Try the following:
+ - Ensure you have reset the device.
+Try disconnecting all cables to the ESP32-S3 device, then reconnect them.
+ - Ensure the USB cables are connected to the correct ports on the ESP32-S3.
+See Hardware Assembly above.
-Ensure you have reset the device.
-Try clicking the `RST/EN` button.
-You may also try disconnecting and reconnecting all cables to the ESP32-S3 device.
-If this still fails, review step 1 above and ensure that you flashed the firmware properly onto the device.
+ - If this still fails, review step 1 above (Flash the firmware to the ESP32) and ensure that you flashed the firmware properly onto the device.

 ### Keyboard controls don't work.